The Clay Culture

 The Company Handbook

 The Clay Academy is our company handbook which contains anything related to working at Clay.
-This handbook is a guide for new Bricks, Bricks that need to be reminded of the ins and outs of the company, or someone who is looking into applying for a position at Clay and is curious of how we role.
+This handbook is a guide for new Bricks, Bricks that need to be reminded of the ins and outs of the company, or someone who is looking into applying for a position at Clay and is curious of how we roll.
 Either way, enjoy!